artemave/meshell/README.md

 // change it later
 sh.cd('../test')

-// background process; returns instead of output; does not wait for the process to complete const pid = await sh('sleep 10', {bg: true})
+// background process; returns pid instead of output; does not wait for the process to complete const pid = await sh('sleep 10', {bg: true})

 // collect output as it comes